 With a whole new site, there’s bound to be some hiccups.
 This is a major restructuring of your online presence.
 It may be wise to consider an “early access launch” to some of your most valuable customers, gather feedback on anything, and test things out in the real world.
 This can help you get a Minimum Viable Product (MVP) launch out and in the wild so when you do roll out the whole new site, everything goes off without a hitch!

 Building a performant site on modern web tools that incorporates development best practices and is easy for internal users to maintain takes experienced engineers, project managers, and architects.
 For a 2-5 month engagement, we would expect a budget of roughly $200k-$600k.
-There’s also going to be ongoing maintenance and update costs that you’ll want to consider either bringing someone in-house to do the support for ($100k-$150k/year total cost), or keeping an agency on retainer for - typically $5k-$10k a month.
+There are also going to be ongoing maintenance and update costs that you’ll want to consider either bringing someone in-house to do the support for ($100k-$150k/year total cost), or keeping an agency on retainer for - typically $5k-$10k a month.
 This is part of the reason we typically see larger and/or growing businesses make the leap.
 It’s not a cheap investment, but it will propel your business to the next level.

 You will find cheaper agencies, but time and time again the old saying is true, "You can have fast, good, or cheap.
 Pick two."
 We have come in behind 'cheap' agencies on more than one occasion and spent a lot of time (and therefore money) cleaning up messy code and unraveling webs of weird dependencies that ultimately cost companies more than if they’d done it right the first time.